City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Chocolate Chip CookiesOver-spread and dry finishCut sugar slightly, support moisture, and begin doneness checks earlier
+Chocolate Chip CookiesOver-spread with a dry finishCut sugar slightly, support moisture, and begin doneness checks earlier before the edge overdries

-Sourdough BoulesOverproofed dough before bakeShorten bulk/proof windows and monitor expansion cues over fixed time
+Sourdough BoulesOverproofed dough before it hits the ovenShorten bulk and proof windows and monitor expansion cues over fixed time

-Yeast Dinner RollsFast proof with weak oven springTighten proof endpoint and prioritize stronger early bake set
+Yeast Dinner RollsFast proof with weaker-than-expected oven springTighten the proof endpoint and prioritize a stronger early bake set

-BrowniesDry edges and under-set centerUse earlier doneness checks plus moderate oven-temperature support
+BrowniesDry edges with an under-set centerUse earlier doneness checks plus moderate oven-temperature support for a cleaner set

-Banana BreadDark crust and dense middleRebalance hydration and verify internal doneness before cooling
+Banana BreadDark crust with a dense or gummy middleRebalance hydration and verify internal doneness before cooling

 Seasonal Flagstaff Kitchen Notes